fsprojects/FsReveal/README.md

 # npm install -g yarn
 yarn install --ignore-engines
 yarn run build
+# when you wanna test your changes:
+./build.sh GenerateSlides
 ```

 Source code is in `./src/FsReveal`.
 Built with `FAKE` and `yarn` (in turn uses `webpack`).

+Source code is **also** in `./docs/tools` for the generation part.